Home Services TelePsychiatry Our Team Blog Locations Insurance Patient Education For Providers Book Appointment

-Chronic insomnia, sleep-onset issues, racing thoughts at night, sleep disrupted by anxiety or depression.
-Evidence-based evaluation and treatment.
+Chronic insomnia, sleep-onset trouble, racing thoughts at night, sleep disrupted by anxiety or depression.
+Evidence-based psychiatric evaluation and treatment — in person or by telehealth.

 Insomnia is the most common sleep disorder, affecting roughly 1 in 3 adults at some point.
 Chronic insomnia means trouble falling asleep, staying asleep, or waking too early at least 3 nights a week for 3+ months — and it's affecting your daytime functioning.